DavidODonovan/ehg-interview-nodejs-canvas-2021/README.md

 This app displays a very long image that contains 32,768 discrete colours.

-The app traverses the image in 30 second loops.
+The app traverses a view of the image in 30 second loops.

 The image is created using a simple Node.js app that leverages the 'canvas' package.